jsbisht/aws-developer-associate/scaling.md

 - Can be used to save time when provisioning EC2 instances from the console UI / CLI.

 > If you need to adjust a configuration, you must make a new one and launch it.

+## Considerations

+If you launching instance using LT, you need to specify the subnet to be used.

+If you are using ASG with LT, ASG will choose the subnet automatically.

 ---